 If you do welcome an Akbash into your family, ensure that it gets adequate exercise, even when it doesn’t necessarily want to, and stick to a rigorous and monitored diet to prevent your dog from becoming overweight and getting ill.

 The Akbash is not an ideal breed for novice owners, and may not be suitable for your family, especially if you have very small children and welcome visitors to the house frequently.

 As a livestock guardian, the Akbash treats strangers with caution.
-You will need to be an authoritative trainer, provide guidance, and you will have to socialize your dog from a young age to ensure that it knows how you want it to behave when in public and when meeting new people or new situations for the first time.
+You will need to be an authoritative trainer and provide guidance, and you will have to socialize your dog from a young age to ensure that it knows how you want it to behave when in public and when meeting new people or in new situations for the first time.

 However, if you do have the experience, the breed can be a very loving family pet, and will certainly be loyal.
 It is a hardy breed that enjoys time outside, despite not being particularly fond or in need of a lot of exercise.
 Ensure that you stick to a controlled diet and do provide daily walks because obesity is one of the biggest health problems with this breed.

 Featured Image: Liam Copeland, Shutterstock